 Unfortunately even on my car with the stock brushless setup grip is not great - the tyre compound is just too hard, at least on the uneven gravel surface I tried it on.
 They do run better on short grass than stock though because they extra width gives you the ability to ride on top of rather than through the grass.
 I've just gotten back from trying them an smooth tarmac and they seem to work well on this surface too (unless it is wet and then they're awful!)

 The Remo 6973 wheels and tyres are also a good size compared to stock as you can see in the images below.
 Diameter is identical to the SG1602 tyres although they are not quite as wide at 35mm (although still much wider than the stock wheels).
 Unlike the Sg 1602 tyres these ones are much softer and so have foam inserts as well to help them keep their shape.
 Tyres are well glued to the rim.
-Speaking of the rim it looks like a 2 pieces unit with screws on the inside of the rim that look like they will allow you to separate the halves.
+Speaking of the rim it looks like a 2 piece unit with screws on the inside of the rim that look like they will allow you to separate the halves.

 Offset isn't quiet as aggressive as the SG 1602 wheels as you can see below but the track is still wider that the stock wheels.
 On interesting thing to note is that these will not fit with the metal front knuckles (see my meat upgrade article) however they do fit just fine with the stock knuckles.
 I really like the look of these wheels and tyres, I think it looks agressive and not quite so balloon-ish as the SG 1602 wheels and tyres.

-Good news, the Remo 6973 wheels and tyre combo is the setup I've been searching for, even on my mush more powerful brushless setup (2838 brushless upgrade as per this article).
-The aggressive tread pattern, the softer compound, bigger width and the foam inserts mean these grips really well on a lot of surfaces.
+Good news, the Remo 6973 wheels and tyre combo is the setup I've been searching for, even on my much more powerful brushless setup (2838 brushless upgrade as per this article).
+The aggressive tread pattern, the softer compound, bigger width and the foam inserts mean these grip really well on a lot of surfaces.
 I find myself now doing wheelies which I had never been able to do with the 144001 before.
 Surfaces I've found better grip on:

 A note on durability